reimagined/resolve/docs/write-side.md

 ## Aggregates

 Commands are executed by objects that encapsulate domain logic.
 These objects are called Domain Objects.
-Usually Domain Objects are grouped into Aggregates.
+Domain Objects are grouped into Aggregates.
 In a CQRS/ES app, an aggregate is a transaction boundary.
 This means that any given aggregate should be able to execute its commands without communicating with other aggregates.

 Since the write side is used only to perform commands, your aggregate can be pretty slim, and only keep state that required for command execution.